 At each step, we either output an X, or we make the request s ?? k, for some s : S, where k explains how to continue once a response in T s has been received.
 That is, values in General S T X are request-response trees with X-values at the leaves; each internal node is labelled by a request and branches over the possible meaningful responses.
 The key idea in this paper is to represent recursive calls as just such request-response interactions, and recursive definitions by just such trees.
+General is a standard inductive definition, available in many dialects of type theory.
+Indeed, it closely resembles the archetypal such definition: Martin-Löf's 'W-type' [17], W S T, of well-ordered trees is the leafless special case, General S T 0; the reverse construction, General S T X = W (X + S) [const 0, T]2, just attaches value leaves as an extra sort of childless node.

-General datatypes come with a catamorphism, or 'fold' operator.1
+General datatypes come with a catamorphism, or 'fold' operator.3